benchi/toc/proposals/graduation/argo.md

 # Argo Graduation Proposal

-Since joining the CNCF in April 2020 as an incubation-level project, the Argo Project has made great progress in growing the community of contributors and usrs including the addition of Red Hat along-side BlackRock as a partner in governing and running the project.
+Since joining the CNCF in April 2020 as an incubation-level project, the Argo Project has made great progress in growing the community of contributors and users including the addition of Red Hat along-side BlackRock and Codefresh as a partners in governing and running the project.
 On behalf of the Argo Project team, we believe that Argo is ready for graduation.

 ## Description